Anyline/mobile-ocr-documentation-anyline/source/includes/_gettingStarted.md

 This section helps you to get started scanning using the Anyline SDK and a brief description of the files included in SDK bundle as well as a requirement description and a Quick Start Guide for all available platforms.

-## Obtaining a Anyline SDK Licence Key
+## Obtaining an Anyline SDK Licence Key

-The best way to use Anyline is to purchase your personal licence in our [Anyline Store](https://www.anyline.io/anyline-sdk-modules/).
+The best way to use Anyline is to purchase your personal licence in our [Anyline Store](https://www.anyline.io/store/).
 Each key is bound to a specific application by the Bundle Identifier (iOS) or the ApplicationId (Android).

 ### iOS Bundle Identifier
 The iOS Bundle Identifier is best found in Xcode in the Project Overview / General.